 Conditions and Contingency Suggestions

 1. Closing to be made contingent on acceptable outcome of Site Analysis.
-(This is similar to a home inspection, but for a property)
+A Site Analysis is similar to a home inspection, but for a property

 2. Closing to be made contingent on acceptable Plans and Spec Appraised Value.